Pick Of The Week: Spellbound (3D Short)Blake Harris 08.10.2016

 Also quite impressive is how they were able to evolve this character throughout the course of the animated short.
 A feat that, once again, is not only visually enticing, but imperative for the trajectory of the narrative.
 To embrace Rene’s change and our human ability to tame jealousy, we have to see that evolution unfold in a way that makes us believe.

-2. The Music and Sound Design
+Music And Sound Design

 Other than a few Hate-muttered words, the entire audio weight of this animated short falls onto the shoulders of the music and sound design.
 As such, it must be noted that Garrett Crosby and Glenn Goa did an incredible job.
 Not only in helping to add a consistent and vivacious sensibility, but also in how—despite carrying so much weight—the audio never elbows aside the narrative for its own sake.